 Join Our Small Business Community

 Get the latest news, resources and tips to help you and your small business succeed.

 The uneven distribution is not a big problem, but setting up a small business may look like a tough task because California’s complex tax code is relatively burdensome and first time entrepreneurs may also find government regulations exorbitant.

 If you are based in California and you are eager to step into the world of entrepreneurship, you might be looking for answers to queries like:

 - Doing business as a sole proprietor in California

 - Starting a sole proprietorship in California

-- Step by step guide to do business in CA
+- Step-by-step guide to doing business in CA

 - California business requirements